sillidevv/sillidevv/README.md

 # Hi im kuemu :3

-**I mainly code random stuff with no purpose, I dont specialize in any field**
+**I mainly code random stuff with no purpose, I dont specialize in any field as im code just for fun**

 **But anyways here is some of what I can make:**